 Wear protective gloves and use care when handling products containing chemicals that can harm your skin, such as laundry bleach.

-Apply sunscreen to avoid sunburn when outdoors.
+Use sunscreen so you won't get sunburned when outdoors.
 If you’re outside in hot weather, stay in shady areas when possible.

 In cold weather, protect your hands with insulated gloves or mittens.
 Protect your feet with wool socks and boots.

-If you have lost sensation in your feet, you must take special care of them.
-Minor injuries can quickly get worse if not treated.
+If you have lost sensation in your feet, take special care of them.
+Small injuries can quickly get worse if not treated.
 To protect your feet: